On the existence and H\"older regularity of solutions to some nonlinear Cauchy-Neumann problems: Abstract

-We prove existence and H\"older regularity of weak solutions to a class of weighted nonlinear Cauchy-Neumann problems arising in combustion theory and fractional diffusion.
-Weak solutions are obtained through a nonstandard variational approximation procedure, known in the literature as the Weighted Inertia-Energy-Dissipation method.
-To pass to the limit, we show the existence of an approximating sequence satisfying some new uniform parabolic H\"older estimate of De Giorgi-Nash-Moser type and some uniform energy estimates.
+where $a \in (-1,1)$ is a fixed parameter, $\mathbb{R}_+^{N+1}$ is the upper half-space and $\rd X = \rd x \rd y$.
+As a consequence, we deduce the existence and H\"older regularity of weak solutions to a class of weighted nonlinear Cauchy-Neumann problems arising in combustion theory and fractional diffusion.